Coinbase Wallet Review 2023: What It Is And How To Use It

 Multicoin Support

-Coinbase Wallet supports several popular Ethereum-compatible blockchains, including Binance Smart Chain, Polygon, and Avalanche C-Chain.
-The wallet also supports Solana.
+Coinbase Wallet supports several popular Ethereum-compatible blockchains, including Base, Polygon, and Avalanche C-Chain.
+The wallet also supports Solana, Bitcoin, Dogecoin, Binance Chain, and Litecoin.

 However, some popular cryptocurrencies, such as Cardano and Polkadot, are not supported by the extension or the mobile app.
 If you have a diversified portfolio, you may need more than one wallet.